egalli64/jees/README.md

 # edwpot
 Eclipse Dynamic Web Project on Tomcat

-Warning: jstl jars not included add them in WEB-INFO/lib when required
+Warning: jstl jars not included.
+Add them in WEB-INFO/lib when required